Kalaayaanulaa: Premise

-Nashid (Yoosuf Shafeeu) and Eenaz (Niuma Mohamed) are childhood best friends who get separated when Nashid has to go abroad for a long time.
-Time flies and they grow up and drift apart from each other, but Eenaz continues to miss Nashid dearly.
-A decade later on her birthday, Nashid returns unexpectedly and shows up at her doorstep.
+Nashid (Yoosuf Shafeeu) and Eenaz (Niuma Mohamed) are childhood best friends who get separated when Nashid has to move abroad.
+Despite having grown up and drifting apart, Eenaz continues to miss Nashid dearly.
+A decade later on her birthday, Nashid unexpectedly returns and shows up at her doorstep.
 After reconnecting, Nashid invites Eenaz to a reunion party with their old group of friends.
-At this party, Nashid introduces Leena (Aishath Shiranee) as his wife to Eenaz which shatters her heart as she had fallen in love with him.
-However, she chooses to keep her feelings secret in order to respect her friend's relationship.
+At this party, Nashid introduces his wife Leena (Aishath Shiranee) to Eenaz, breaking her heart as she had fallen in love with him.
+However, she chooses to keep her feelings secret out of respect for her friend's marriage.

-Leena, who had previously been involved in a car accident was advised not to become pregnant by her doctors within the next three years.
-However, one and a half years later, Leena gets pregnant by avoiding taking her birth control pills and unknowingly risks her life.
+Leena, who had previously gotten into a car accident was advised by her doctors to avoid pregnancy for three years.
+However, a year and a half in, Leena gets pregnant by avoiding taking her birth control pills and unknowingly risks her life.
 Despite hers and Nashid's best efforts, Leena ends up having a miscarriage.

-Meanwhile, Eenaz's manager, Madhih (Asad Shareef), who had previously sexually harassed her at work, later comes to her parents asking for marriage approval in order to taunt her.
-Eenaz marries him as she is desperate to get over Nashid.
+Meanwhile, Eenaz's manager, Madhih (Asad Shareef), who had continuously sexually harassed her at work, comes to her parents asking for marriage approval to taunt her further.
+Eenaz eventually agrees to marry him as she is desperate to move on from Nashid.